 What does “Darake” mean in Japanese?

-【Grammar】: Noun + Darake 【Meaning】: “Full of..”
+Grammar: Noun + Darake Meaning: “Full of..”
 “Covered with..”
-“A lot of.. (something undesirable)“ |
+“A lot of.. (something undesirable)” |

-The word “Darake” is used to describe “Number of specific things in the observed range are larger than others, and they exist clearly.”
-Here “Darake” means “There are other things”, but the number is small, and they are not conspicuous, and as far as you can see, the state where a specific thing is noticeable.
-Although there is no specific standard for quantity, the state occupied by the majority who can clearly see that the number and quantity are large at a glance is expressed as “Full of “.
+The word “darake” is used to describe “The number of certain things in the observed area is greater than others, and they clearly exist.
+Here, “Darake” means “There are other things,” but the number is small and they are not conspicuous, and as far as you can see, the state where a specific thing is conspicuous.

 - テーブルの上うえがゴミだらけだ。